OHV Fall Color Tour

 Each route will have a volunteer outrider ~ as a front-riding escort to answer questions and ensure safety for all.

 Each rider chooses their self-guided ride and goes at their own pace.

 The OHV Color Tour is hosted by the Buena Vista Chamber of Commerce and is operated with permits from the US Forest Service and the Bureau of Land Management.
-It is setup as a self-guided event for Off-Highway Vehicles.
-Most participants ride ATV’s, side-by-side UTV’s, or off road vehicles.
+Set up as a self-guided event for Off-Highway Vehicles, most participants ride ATV’s, side-by-side UTV’s, or off road vehicles.

-If someone in your group wants to ride an OHV motorcycle, that is allowed, if they ride with the group.
+If someone in your group wants to ride an OHV motorcycle, that is allowed, as long as they ride with the group.

 For most of the rides you’ll need to bring your own lunch and drinks for an on-the-trail snack.
 Remember to drink plenty of water.

 - Public Lands Access Pass

 - One event T-shirt (Must register by September 5th)

 - Pizza & Beer at Tues Registration

 - Daily drawings w prizes from our local businesses